-A few non-connectionist methods have also been used for RL.
+A few non-neural methods have also been used for RL.
 Mahadevan and Connell (1991) have used statistical clustering in association with Q-Learning for the automatic programming of a mobile robot.
 A novel feature of their approach is that the number of clusters is dynamically varied.
 Chapman and Kaelbling (1991) have used a tree-based clustering approach in combination with a modified Q-Learning algorithm for a difficult test problem with a huge input space.

 The function approximator has to exercise care to ensure that learning at some input point, x does not seriously disturb the function values for $y \neq x$.
-It is often advantageous to choose a function approximator and employ an update rule in such a way that the function values of x and states 'near' x are modified similarly while the values of states 'far' from x are left unchanged.
-Such a choice usually leads to good generalization, i.e., good performance of the learnt function approximator even on states that are not visited during learning.
+It is often advantageous to choose a function approximator and employ an update rule in such a way that the function values of x and states 'near' x are modified similarly while the values of states 'far' from x are left unchanged.26 Such a choice usually leads to good generalization, i.e., good performance of the learnt function approximator even on states that are not visited during learning.
 In this respect, CMAC and methods based on clustering, such as RBF, statistical clustering, etc., are more suitable than multi-layer perceptrons.

-The effect of errors introduced by function approximators on the optimal performance of the controller has not been well understood.21 It has been pointed out by Watkins (1989), Bradtke (1993), and others (Barto 1992), that, if function approximation is not done in a careful way, poor learning can result.
+The effect of errors introduced by function approximators on the optimal performance of the controller has not been well understood.27 It has been pointed out by Watkins (1989), Bradtke (1993), Bertsekas (1994) and others (Barto 1992), that, if function approximation is not done in a careful way, poor learning can result.
 In the context of Q-Learning, Thrun and Schwartz (1993) have shown that errors in function approximation can lead to a systematic over estimation of the Q-function.
 Linden (1993) points out that in many problems the value function is discontinuous and so using continuous function approximators is inappropriate.
 But he does not suggest any clear remedies for this problem.
-Overall, it must be mentioned that much work needs to be done on the use of function approximators for RL.